 Black-tailed deer data indicated a higher chance of being detected in clear-cut habitat types and a lower chance in forest-riparian.
 Clear-cut was one of the smallest habitat types (4.7 acres) in the DRP, and it only had one camera installed.
 This could reflect an association of black-tailed deer with edge habitat types which is often studied in ungulate species (Kirchhoff et al., 1983).
 It is unclear why forest-riparian is less likely to produce deer detections.
 It is possible that with the winter flooding deer were spending less time by the Deschutes River in favor for higher ground.
 Black-tailed deer would also be appropriate for GPS and radio collar studies (Bose et al., 2018).

-The Roosevelt Elk chi squared test did not show any significant deviation from a uniform distribution across habitat types, however on the NMDS ordination plot (figure 4) elk were location the closest to the field habitat type.
-Elk could be grazing in the field, and/or making use of the edge between the field and the forest .
+The Roosevelt Elk chi squared test did not show any significant deviation from a uniform distribution across habitat types, however on the NMDS ordination plot (Figure 4) elk were location the closest to the field habitat type.
+Elk could be grazing in the field, and/or making use of the edge between the field and the forest (Figure 1).
 Elk spatial use would be appropriate for GPS and radio collar studies.
 It would be informative to be able to track their movement in and out of the Deschutes River Preserve.
 It is also worth investigating local Roosevelt Elk populations’ general health for hoof rot.
 Hoof rot has been reported in southwestern Washington since 2008 (Han et al., 2019).
 It would be appropriate to assess the local herds at DRP for infection and possibly treat for this disease.

 One species group that we were able to confirm the presence of, but could not survey as properly as terrestrial wildlife, were frog species present on the reserve.
 We were significantly reliant on frog chorus for data entry.
 It is a species group that could be fruitfully studied.
 They continuously gave audio confirmation on the trail cameras.
 A more hands on approach or different camera placement method might be necessary to study DRP’s frog population in greater depth.

 Of the numerous and diverse avian populations captured on camera, some stood out either as species of conservation concern, or as species with federal protections.
 As of 2007, the Bald Eagle is formerly a species listed on the Endangered Species Act (Watts & Byrd, 2022).
 Although they are no longer listed as a species of conservation concern, bald eagles still enjoy federal protections under the Bald and Golden Eagle Protection Act (Iraola, 2004).
 Bald Eagles are also protected under the Migratory Bird Treaty Act, and the Lacey Act (Kalasz & Joseph, 2016).
 Bald Eagles were removed from state protections in 2016 in Washington (Kalasz & Joseph, 2016).
-Although infrequent, bald eagles were detected in marsh and field habitats (table 2).
+Although infrequent, bald eagles were detected in marsh and field habitats (Table 2).
 Bald eagles are one of those species recovery success stories, and although we don’t have historical records, Deschutes River Preserve seems to have played or is playing a part in bald eagle recovery.

 Other avian species stood out for being listed in United States Department of Fish and Wildlife’s Birds of Conservation Concern list and as protected species under the Migratory Bird Species Act (USFWS Bird Species of Concern | FWS.Gov, 2024).
 The birds included in these listing are: Belted Kingfisher, Bewick's Wren, Black-capped Chickadee, Marsh Wren, Great Blue Heron, and Song Sparrow.
 It is useful for the Olympia Ecosystems to know which protected species they are serving by preserving their wilderness because they can apply for grants relating to these species.